Francisco de Paula Argolo: Return to Military Service

 At the end of that same year, Minister Argolo had to face demonstrations of protest against Law No. 1,261, of October 31, which instituted mandatory vaccination and revaccination against smallpox.
 Between November 10 and 16, numerous protests erupted across Rio de Janeiro.
 The movement, which became known as the Vaccine Revolt, as on the 14th, approximately 300 students from the Praia Vermelha Military School marching towards the city with the aim of taking the government palace and Argolo was sent to quell the revolt.
 On the same day, another uprising at the Realengo Preparatory and Tactics School had been thwarted shortly before.
 In response, the government authorized a new reorganization of military education, although the last regulation had only been in force since 1898.
 Thus, the Praia Vermelha Military School and the Realengo Preparatory and Tactical School were disbanded, and new teaching establishments were created.
 The School of Artillery and Engineering was located in the neighborhood of Realengo, and the School of Application of Artillery and Engineering, in Santa Cruz, both in Rio de Janeiro.
 For the cities of Rio Pardo and Porto Alegre in Rio Grande do Sul, were transferred, respectively, the School of Application of Infantry and Cavalry and the School of War.
 Finally, through Decree No. 5,698, of October 2, 1905, the new regulation for military teaching institutes was approved.

-During his military administration, on September 1905, military maneuvers were carried out in the fields of Santa Cruz.
+During his military administration, ni September 1905, military maneuvers were carried out in the fields of Santa Cruz.
 In September of the following year, the exercises were repeated.
 Another measure of the period was the installation of a smokeless gunpowder factory in Piquete, São Paulo.
 Still as Minister of War, Argolo was appointed Minister of the Supreme Military Court (STM), currently the Superior Military Court on February 24, 1905, taking office on March 6 of the same year.
 He presided over the STM from January 18, 1911 to November 26, 1920.
 On that date, he was removed from office by government act, the only case of removal in the Court's history.